Automation-focused vs dashboard-focused compliance platforms

 Making the right choice

 If automation depth and integration volume are your top priorities, Vanta is the stronger pick.
 If you want a cleaner interface with strong visual reporting, Drata delivers.
-But if you're tired of per-seat pricing, rigid templates, and compliance tools that feel like they were designed for auditors rather than the teams doing the work — episki offers a different approach entirely.
+But if you're tired of per-seat pricing, rigid templates, and compliance tools that still expect your team to do the work — episki offers a different approach entirely: Autonomous GRC, where the program runs itself and humans approve the decisions that matter.

 Vanta vs Drata: feature comparison